Randomization

 Reflection:

-- What challenges do you imagine could arise when implementing randomization protocols?
+- What challenges do you imagine could arise when not properly implementing randomization protocols?

 Lesson 2: